lino-framework/book/docs/dev/actors.rst

 The most common type of actors are **tables**.
 But not all actors are tables.
 Another type of actors are *frames* which display some data in some other form.
 One such frame actor is the calendar panel, another one is :class:`EmptyTable`, used to display reports.

-See also

-- :mod:`lino_book.projects.tables`
-- :mod:`lino_book.projects.vtables`
-- :mod:`lino_book.projects.actors`

 The application namespace